Horace P. Belknap

-Horace Preston Belknap (also known as H. P. Belknap; April 5, 1856 – May 18, 1936) was an American pioneer doctor, businessman, and a state legislator from the state of Oregon.
+Horace Preston Belknap (also known as H. P. Belknap; April 5, 1856 – May 18, 1936) was an American pioneer medical doctor, businessman, and a state legislator from the state of Oregon.
 Belknap was one of the first physicians to establish a medical practice in Central Oregon.
 He also served three terms in the Oregon House of Representatives as a Republican legislator, representing a large and rural district in central and southern Oregon.

 Early life

-Belknap was born in Monroe, Oregon, on April 5, 1856, the son of Harley Augustus and Thirza Ann (Inman) Belknap.
+Belknap was born in Monroe, Oregon Territory, on April 5, 1856, the son of Harley Augustus and Thirza Ann (Inman) Belknap.
 He attended grade school in Benton County, Oregon.
 In 1875, his family moved from the Willamette Valley to Wasco County, east of the Cascade Mountains.
 They settled in an area that later became Crook County, where his father established a cattle ranch.

 Belknap attended college at Willamette University in Salem, Oregon.
 He then went on to study medicine at University of Michigan in Ann Arbor for two years before finishing his medical training at Bellevue Hospital in New York City, where he received his medical degree with honors in 1886.

 After finishing his medical training, Belknap returned to Crook County, Oregon where he began his medical practice in Prineville.
 When he began his practice in 1886, he was one of the area's first doctors.
 Belknap married Alwilda Randolph Ketchum (known as "Wilda") on 14 March 1888.
-Together they had four sons, Horace Preston, Jr., (29 January 1890), Wilford Hall (21 September 1892), Leland Ves, (2 October 1894), and Hobart Dean (19 October 1896).
+Together they had four sons, Horace Preston Jr., (29 January 1890), Wilford Hall (21 September 1892), Leland Ves, (2 October 1894), and Hobart Dean (19 October 1896).
 All of their sons went on to become physicians and surgeons.

 In Prineville, Belknap became actively involved in professional, business, and community affairs.
 He was a member of the American Medical Association and the Oregon State Medical Society.
 He was also a co-founder of the Crook County Medical Association.
 He owned a mining company in neighboring Grant County along with a very productive sawmill in the same area.
 In addition, Belknap was an active member of the Masons and the local Odd Fellows lodge.